wazsmwazsm/nats-streaming-deploy/README.md

 Prepare 3 server, node a, node b, node c.

-> All steps below you shold run in each server and run as root.
+> All steps below you should run in each server and run as root.

 ## install
 ```bash